 Holly joined the Colorectal Nursing Team in 2021.
 Holly has worked on the Colorectal Ward since 2015 starting as a HCA and qualifying as a nurse in 2020.

-She will be undertaking the Masters module 'Advanced Principles and Practice of Stoma Care' in 2022.
+Holly undertook the Masters module 'Advanced Principles and Practice of Stoma Care' in 2022 to expand her knowledge and skills regarding stoma care.

-Holly supports patients undergoing both elective and emergency surgery, for both colorectal cancers and inflammatory bowel diseases.
+Holly supports both adult and paediatric patients undergoing both elective and emergency surgery, for various issues including colorectal cancers and inflammatory bowel diseases.

 RGN, DN cert.